Functions

 Research

-My focus areas in teaching and research lie in the area of model-driven development, ERP systems (in part.
-SAP and Industry 4.0), system and process integration, business architectures (business and IT alignment), and uniform documentation systems and procedures.
+My teaching and research focuses on model-driven development, ERP systems (including SAP and Industry 4.0), system and process integration, business architectures (business and IT alignment) and standardized documentation systems and procedures.

 Academic employee at the Center for Data Development of the University Tübingen